Your local Colchester Solicitors, John Fowlers, shares advice on how to deal with bullying in the workplace along with understanding employment law.

 It's wise to keep a diary of every incident that occurs.
 The more incidents you record, the stronger your evidence will be to portray the bullying you're experiencing.

-Speak to the person who is guilty of bullying you.
+Speak to the person who is guilty of bullying in the workplace.
 They may not realise how their actions are making you feel and will change their behaviour as a result of this.

-If speaking to them isn't an option, plan a meeting with your boss or the HR team about how you're feeling, highlighting the persistence of the bullies actions towards you.
+If speaking to them isn't an option, plan a meeting with your boss or the Human Resources (HR) team about how you're feeling, highlighting the persistence of the bullies actions towards you.

 Employers have a duty of care towards their employees and are responsible for preventing bullying in the workplace.
 If no action is taken once you've spoken about your bullying experience, you may want to turn to formal help.
 Our employment law solicitors in Colchester will be able to advise and assist you.